phantauth/phantauth-doc/src/en/api.md

 ### Get a User Token [GET /user/{username}/token/{kind}{?scope}]

-Különböző OpenID Connect token-ek generálása a path paraméterként megadott nevű felhasználóhoz.
+It is used to generate OpenID Connect tokens as path parameters to a user of a given name.

-Elsősorban tesztelés során használatos, amikor pl a normál authentication flow során kapott token nem elérhető s teszt kód számára.
+This method is mainly used in the testing process, when, for example, the token received from the normal authenticaton flow is not available to the test code.
-Például egy access token generálásval elkerülhető az authentikáció s egyből hívható az access tokent-t igénylő művelet.
+Generating an access token, for example, will let you avoid authentication, and immediately call an operation requiring the access token.

 - Parameters

-    - username (required, string) ... username or email
+    - username (required, string) A username or email.

     - kind (required, enum[string])